Putin rates US talks ‘highly’, says Russia ready to negotiate over Ukraine

 The Russian president said that he did not believe Ukraine to have organised such an attack on its own, and claimed it was likely backed by Western intelligence.

-He also announced that Russian troops crossed into Ukraine from the Kursk region overnight and were advancing along the line of contact, near the border with Ukraine’s Sumy region.
+In his remarks, Putin also announced that Russian troops crossed into Ukraine from the Kursk region overnight and were advancing along the line of contact, near the border with Ukraine’s Sumy region.

 The claim was swiftly rejected by Andriy Kovalenko, a Ukrainian official responsible for countering disinformation.